pingooio/pingoo/docs/contact.md

 # Contact

-While we generally prefer working in the open on [GitHub](https://github.com/pingooio/pingoo/issues), you can privately reach us at [hello@pingoo.io](mailto:hello@pingoo.io) if you have special requirements or a private request.
+While we prefer working in the open on [GitHub](https://github.com/pingooio/pingoo/issues), you can privately reach us at [hello@pingoo.io](mailto:hello@pingoo.io) if you have special requirements or a private request.

 ## Security